darshan3131/library-management-system-java/README.md

 It demonstrates **Object-Oriented Programming** principles deeply: multiple related classes, **inheritance** (different member types with varying borrow limits), **polymorphism** (treating subclasses uniformly), encapsulation, and collections.

-Excellent portfolio project for Java freshers — recruiters love it because it mirrors enterprise systems and opens discussions on design patterns (e.g., how this could evolve with Strategy or Factory patterns).

 ## 🚀 Features